rockleronrealm97/sendgrid-nodejs/README.md

 Subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/nodejs) to receive emails about releases and breaking changes.

-We appreciate your continued support, thank you!
+We appreciate your continued support, thank you so much!

 # Table of Contents